dbohdan/automatic-api/README.md

 </table>

 GitHub stats updated 2024-05-02.
-The commit count and the latest commit date are for the default branch (usually `master`).
+The commit count and the latest commit date are for the default branch.

 # Related projects